Following these simple steps, you can help to ensure that you are making the right choice when selecting a Home Inspector.

 IMPACT OR CONSEQUENCES: A description of impact of the condition to the homeowner based on the system or component not meeting its intended function.

 RECOMMENDED ACTION: The inspectors opinion for action by the homeowner.
-Action statements may include: Repair, Replace, Review, Monitor, Consult Specialist: the nature of an observation is such that the services or opinion of a specialist is required to ascertain cause, effect, and/or remedial action for the specific condition.
-The inspector defers opinions of the condition to that of an expert or specialist with appropriate qualifications, training, and knowledge of the noted condition to provide advise to the client.
+Action statements may include: Repair, Replace, Review, Monitor, Consult Specialist: If the nature of an observation is such that the defect is beyond the scope of a home inspection then the inspector defers opinions of the condition to that of an expert or specialist with appropriate qualifications, training, and knowledge of the noted condition to provide advise to the client.

 The Inspection and Report should give you the information that you, as the buyer, need to make an informed decision about your new purchase.